SAG-KeLP-Legacy/kelp-examples/README.md

 * **SequenceKernelExample** (it.uniroma2.sag.kelp.examples.main): an example that shows the usage of a Sequence Kernel.
 * **MultipleRepresentationExample** (it.uniroma2.sag.kelp.examples.main): a basic example showing the usage of multiple representations with multiple kernel functions with a PassiveAggressive algorithm.
 * **KernelCacheExample** (it.uniroma2.sag.kelp.examples.main): an example that shows the usage of the KernelCache class to store the already computed kernel values between instances.
+* **MutagClassification**
+(it.uniroma2.sag.kelp.examples.demo.mutag); an example that shows the application of graph kernels to the mutag dataset

 #### Regression:
 * **EpsilonSVRegressionExample** (it.uniroma2.sag.kelp.examples.demo.regression): This class contains an example of the usage of the Regression Example.
 The regressor implements the e-SVR learning algorithm discussed in [CC Chang & CJ Lin, 2011].
 In this example a dataset is loaded from a file and then split in train and test.